Panus conchatus

-Panus conchatus, commonly known as the lilac oysterling, is an inedible species of mushroom that occurs throughout the Northern Hemisphere.
-Its fruitbodies are characterized by a smooth, lilac- or tan-colored cap, and decurrent gills.
-The fungus is saprophytic and fruits on the decomposing wood of a wide variety of deciduous and coniferous trees.
+Panus conchatus, commonly known as the lilac oysterling, smooth panus, or conch panus, is a species of fungus.
 Despite being a gilled species, phylogenetic analysis has shown it is closely related to the pored species found in the family Polyporaceae.

+The fruit bodies are characterized by a smooth, lilac- or tan-colored cap, and decurrent gills.
+The fungus is saprophytic and fruits on the decomposing wood of a wide variety of deciduous and coniferous trees throughout the Northern Hemisphere.

 Taxonomy

 The species was originally described under the name Agaricus conchatus by French mycologist Jean Baptiste François Pierre Bulliard in volume 7 of his 1787 Herbier de la France.
 Elias Magnus Fries transferred it to the genus Panus in 1838.